 \section{Abstract}

-This paper contributes in the characterization of a certain class of commutative Hopf algebroids.\\ It is shown that a given commutative flat Hopf algebroid with a non trivial base ring and a non empty characters groupoid, is geometrically transitive if and only if any base change morphism is a weak equivalence (in particular, any extension of the base ring is Landweber exact), if and only if any trivial bundle is a principal bi-bundle, and if and only if any two objects are fpqc locally isomorphic.
-As a consequence, any two isotropy Hopf algebras of geometrically transitive Hopf algebroid are weakly equivalent.
-Furthermore, the characters groupoid is transitive if and only if any two isotropy Hopf algebras are conjugated.
-Several others characterizations of these Hopf algebroids, in relation with transitive abstract groupoids, are also displayed.
+This paper contributes to the characterization of a certain class of commutative Hopf algebroids.
+It is shown that a commutative flat Hopf algebroid with a non zero base ring and a nonempty character groupoid is geometrically transitive if and only if any base change morphism is a weak equivalence (in particular, if any extension of the base ring is Landweber exact), if and only if any trivial bundle is a principal bi-bundle, and if and only if any two objects are fpqc locally isomorphic.
+As a consequence, any two isotropy Hopf algebras of a geometrically transitive Hopf algebroid (as above) are weakly equivalent.
+Furthermore, the character groupoid is transitive and any two isotropy Hopf algebras are conjugated.
+Several other characterizations of these Hopf algebroids in relation to transitive groupoids are also given.